NehtaShubham/Lung_Sound_Classification/readme.txt

 The deep learning model was trained using scalogram images generated through a Variational Mode Decomposition (VMD) and Continuous Wavelet Transform (CWT) framework.
 After training, the learned model parameters were exported as a TorchScript (.pt) file and deployed on a Raspberry Pi 5 using a Flask-based web application.
 During deployment, the trained model performs real-time inference on uploaded respiratory sound recordings and provides Chronic or Non-Chronic predictions through a browser-based interface, enabling edge-AI respiratory disease screening without cloud connectivity.
 **standalone.py**
 The trained EfficientNet model was deployed on a Raspberry Pi 5 as a standalone desktop application using Tkinter.
 The application allows users to select respiratory sound recordings in WAV format through a graphical user interface.
 The uploaded audio signal is converted into a Continuous Wavelet Transform (CWT) scalogram, which is then provided to the trained TorchScript model for inference.
 The predicted class (Chronic or Non-Chronic), confidence score, and processing time are displayed to the user, enabling real-time respiratory disease classification without requiring cloud connectivity.
+**index.html**
+The HTML interface provides a simple and responsive web-based platform for respiratory sound classification.
+Users can upload lung sound recordings in WAV format through the browser, after which the system displays the predicted class (Chronic or Non-Chronic), confidence score, waveform visualization, and generated scalogram image.
+The interface is designed to facilitate easy interaction with the deployed deep learning model while providing an intuitive visualization of the uploaded respiratory signal.